alyssamichelle/progress/The Future of JS 2018.md

 For this girls opinion, Angular is still pretty hot *cough cough* points to Tesla’s hiring page.
 So many large companies made the switch from AngularJS to Angular and it would take something just shy of a miracle to switch them off this robust framework.

-In November, the latest version of Angular 5.1, was released.
+In November, the latest version, Angular 5.1, was released.
 [Stephen Fluin](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) Angular’s Developer Advocate, wrote about all the juicy deets in [this](https://blog.angular.io/angular-5-1-more-now-available-27d372f5eb4e) blog post.

 I pinged Stephen on slack and asked what he thought Angular's biggest feat was in 2017.
 Here is what he had to say: